jpfulton/blog/content/blog/2023-07-25-azure-personal-network-spot-orchestration/index.md

 In this post, we create an external orchestration to restart the spot instances once capacity has been freed within the Azure data center.

+The external orchestration must run outside the spot instances for stability as it is alway possible that a spot instance will be deallocated with little warning.
+Options for its location include an on-premise server or a traditional virtual machine.
+I selected an on-premise Ubuntu server as the host for this project.

+The orchestration is implemented using the Azure CLI and a series of `bash` scripts.
+It is scheduled for execution using `cron` with output directed to `syslogd`.

 import SeriesLinks from "../2023-07-18-azure-personal-network/seriesLinks.js"

 <SeriesLinks />